bu-ist/coding-standards/css-and-sass/README.md

 ## Sass

 * Do not include underscores or file extensions when importing SASS partials `@import "burf-theme";`
-* Always place `@extend` statements on the first line of a declaration block.
+* Always place `@extend` statements before anything else in a declaration block.
 * Group `@include` statements at the top of a declaration block after any `@extend` statements except for `@include breakpoint`, which you should put after your base (mobile) styles.
 * Don't nest declaration blocks.
 It makes code hard to read on complex projects and often results unecessarily specific selectors.
 * Nesting [psuedo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) and media queries is OK.
 They should be last in the declaration block, separated from other properties with an empty new line.
 * Braces should follow the [1TBS style variant](https://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS).
 Braces on a single line are not allowed.
 * Always use an empty line between blocks of code.
+* Child and element classes in selectors must be nested
+* Nesting may not go more than three levels deep.

 ##### Example: